 While passing across the vast expanse of Russia, Mongolia and China you will get a unique chance to explore the different cultures and present-day lifestyles of local people, see historical monuments, admire breathtaking landscapes of virgin land, the Siberian taiga, great rivers, steppes, mountains and deserts.
 For many people the most pleasurable part of the trip is simply sitting back and watching the countryside go by.
 Many travelers also find that it is interaction with other passengers and the local people that makes the trip an unforgettable experience.
 There's something special about watching thousands of kilometers passing by, and observing the ever-changing landscapes and views through the window of your train.

 Arrival in Moscow.
 Transfer to the Cosmos hotel (3-star).
+Buffet dinner.

 Moscow is the capital and the largest city in Russia as well as the largest metropolitan area in Europe with a population well over 10 million.
 This amazing city has served as the capital of the Soviet Union, the Russian Empire and the Grand Duchy of Moscow.
 Moscow has had a tumultuous history dating back to medieval times when it was founded by Prince Yuri Dolgoruki (Yuri of the Long Arms, known for the length of his arms!) in the early 12th century.
 It has seen numerous invasions and sieges from the Mongols to the Poles and Lithuanians to the Crimean Tatars to Napoleon and finally the Nazi's but it has persevered and today is a thriving metropolis.
 The city is filled with unique architecture from the Kremlin and Red Square to giant Stalin skyscrapers to new office blocks built during the economic boom of recent years and it contains a strikingly beautiful metro system.
 The city is the center of political as well as economic power in Russia and visitors can feel the energy in the streets.
 There is always something going on in Moscow and there is so much to see.
 Your tour will give you valuable insights into Russia's history, its art and most importantly its culture and people.

-Breakfast.
-At 10:00 am meet the guide at reception for city tour including visit to the Novodevichy Convent.
+After breakfast meet the guide at reception for city tour including visit to the Novodevichy Convent.
 Afternoon free time.